mnotarian/3D_Network_Toolbox/README.md

 # 3D Network Toolbox - Expanded Version

-Using an input pedestrian network and a Digital Elevation/Terrain Model (DEM/DTM), this Python Toolbox for ArcGIS Pro/10.4 or greater implements Tobler’s Hiking Function to enable the calculation of slope-aware travel times for walking travel on a 3D network.
+Using an input pedestrian network and a Digital Elevation/Terrain Model (DEM/DTM), this Python Toolbox for ArcGIS Pro/10.4 or greater implements Tobler’s Hiking Function and/or other walking velocity equations to enable the calculation of slope-aware travel times for walking travel on a 3D network.
+Additionally, it also calculates energy expended carrying loads of varying weights along the same network.
 Follow [these steps](https://pro.arcgis.com/en/pro-app/help/analysis/geoprocessing/basics/use-a-custom-geoprocessing-tool.htm) to add the ```.pyt``` toolbox to your project.

 <img width="500" alt="3d_network" src="https://github.com/higgicd/3D_Network_Toolbox/blob/master/assets/img/3D_NetworkToolbox.jpg">